abprash/personal_guidelines/Java_OOPS_Basics.md

 	* it need not be a part of the inheritance tree.
 	* They are much much more flexible than abstract classes.
 	* If you use interfaces instead of concrete sub classes, then the methods in the interface, can take any class which implement the interface.
+* The access specifiers allowed for an interface are only abstract and public.

 ### When should you use concrete class, abstract class or interface?